-Chair can declare quorum when more than half of the voting members are present.
-Members may choose to participate remotely (e.g. Zoom) and vote electronically (e.g. Doodle Poll).
-Nonvoting members are not counted when determining a quorum.
+A quorum is defined as 50 percent plus one of the voting members.
+Non-voting members are not counted when determining a quorum.
 Written proxies do not count toward a quorum.
-Official business (i.e. voting) may not be conducted until quorum is met and BUA applications cannot be voted upon, but can be discussed and recommendations provided to the PI for improvement, if necessary.
+If a quorum is not met, BUA applications cannot be voted upon, but can be discussed and recommendations provided to the PI for improvement, if necessary.